andresmontoyab/Python/README.md

 Every single programming lenaguage has variables, now we are going to talk about what are the python variables types.

 * integer: Are used to define numeric values
-* long_integer: Are used to define values with a bigger value than a intenger
+* long_integer: Are used to define values with a bigger value than an integer
 * float: Are used to define decimal values
 * String: Are used to define c